-Arbitrary Arrest: There were reports of individuals being held for questioning for longer than permissible under law.
+Arbitrary Arrest: There were reports of individuals held for questioning for longer than permissible under law.

-On April 27, at SLPP headquarters in Freetown, authorities arrested and detained for two weeks, before granting bail, 30 SLPP supporters for reportedly holding a public parade without authorization and unruly conduct.
-On August 29, a magistrate court sentenced seven of the accused to six months and one to nine months in prison for "unlawful procession" and damage to public property.
-As of October the other 22 persons remained on bail, awaiting sentencing.
+In April 2016 at the Sierra Leone Peoples Party (SLPP) headquarters in Freetown, authorities arrested and detained for two weeks, before granting bail, 30 SLPP supporters reportedly for holding a public parade without authorization and unruly conduct.
+In August 2016 a magistrate court sentenced seven of the accused to six months and one to nine months in prison for "unlawful procession" and damage to public property.
+As of August the other persons remained free on bail, awaiting sentencing.

-Pretrial Detention: The Office of the Attorney General reported that, as of August, of the 3,341 persons held in prisons and detention centers, only 1,461 had been convicted, 926 were on remand, and 954 were on trial.
-PW reported that due to a severe shortage of legal professionals, 70 percent of prisoners were waiting to be charged or tried, or their trials were not completed.
+Pretrial Detention: The Office of the Attorney General reported that, as of August 22, of the 4,148 persons held in prisons and detention centers, only 1,941 had been convicted, 284 were on remand, and 849 were on trial.
+PW reported that due to a severe shortage of legal professionals, 70 percent of prisoners were waiting charges, trial, or completion of their trials.
 Pretrial and remand detainees spent an average of three to five years in pretrial detention before courts examined their cases or filed formal charges.
 In extreme cases the wait could be as long as 16 years.
-In May the Legal Aid Board secured the release in tranches of more than 500 inmates who had been held in prisons and detention centers for lengthy periods and had not been indicted, or were held on flimsy charges.